Emergency Dental CareFor an appointment call our office today at 314-355-5700 or Make an Appointment

-If you are not experiencing oral pain but still have a dental issue such as a cracked tooth, broken dentures or a misplaced filling, please do not hesitate to give us a call at 314-355-5700!
+If you are not experiencing oral pain but still have a dental issue such as a cracked tooth, broken dentures or a misplaced filling, and need emergency dental care near Saint Louis please do not hesitate to give us a call at 314-355-5700!
 Research shows periodontal problems can potentially elevate the risk for other health issues, including diabetes, stroke and cardiovascular disease.

 What to Do in a Dental Emergency

 Our experienced team is here to help when an emergency happens!
 Discover how we can help prepare and protect you and your family with our emergency dental care services.

 Continue reading for more information on what is considered a dental emergency or call our Saint Louis, Missouri office immediately at 314-355-5700 if urgent assistance is required!

 Types of Dental Emergencies